 Likewise concerned about issues relating to palm oil production and inspired by their example, we committed to creating a recipe for our own palm oil-free, vegan butter that we would offer in the upcoming third edition of our cookbook, All American Vegan.
 But before we did so, we did a little research to ensure that in offering people an alternative to vegan butter based on palm oil with one based on coconut oil, we weren’t simply encouraging the use of one ethically problematic tropical oil for another.
 Sure enough, what we discovered about the production of coconut oil is deeply troubling: the use of monkeys to harvest coconuts; pig-tailed macaques to be exact.

-Agile and adept climbers, such monkeys—native to coconut growing regions in Southeast Asia—are capable of harvesting several hundred more coconuts a day than a human can; reports vary widely has to how many coconuts a day one monkey can pick, ranging from 300 to 1,000.
+Agile and adept climbers, such monkeys—native to coconut growing regions in Southeast Asia—are capable of harvesting several hundred more coconuts a day than a human can, working ten times as fast as humans with no ability to fight back against their exploitation.
 Monkeys are chained by the neck and trained to pick only ripe coconuts and are then forced to do so, day in, day out and all day long.
 They are trained at monkey training facilities one visitor described as such, “The primitive, primate campus, a simple, open sided shed,” contains, “individual, meter high stakes, driven into the dirt floor… Onto each perch is tethered a solitary monkey by collar and chain.
 There are a dozen such perches, each one just out of reach of its neighbor.”
 During training and beyond, the monkeys are tethered or caged 24/7, sometimes with little to no opportunity for socialization.
 Where do these monkeys come from?
 According to one monkey handler, “Sometimes the monkeys are offspring of berok (already trained monkeys); sometimes they are caught on the forest with nets or traps.
 Often though, nursing mothers are shot and their babies are taken.”

 Harvesting coconuts with this method is prevalent throughout Southeast Asia, including Thailand, Malaysia, Sri Lanka and Indonesia, nations that together account for much of the world’s coconut production.
 Indonesia is the number one coconut producing nation in the world, producing over 18 million tons of coconuts annually.
 Some reports also suggest that due to a labor shortage in Kerela, India where coconut palms are grown, harvesting coconuts with monkeys may begin occurring there, as well.
 Picking coconuts is difficult, dangerous, labor intensive work, something younger generations of Indians are becoming increasingly unwilling to do.